 During the fiscal year, the Board held nine scheduled meetings.
 The Board did not have a full Board at two points during the fiscal year-in July of 2020 and from April to June 2021 because of either a lack of confirmations by the Legislature or a delay in appointments from the Governor.
-The Board did not have four members needed for a quorum to meet from April to June 2021.
-All of the Board meetings were conducted remotely because of the pandemic.
+All of the Board meetings, except for the August 2021 Board meeting, were conducted remotely because of the pandemic.
 At these meetings, the Board reviewed and approved fifteen conciliation agreements resolving violations of Chapter 10A, and issued eight findings to conclude Board investigations involving alleged violations of Chapter 10A.